drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 acoustics in this way (though with a fairly limited stimulus set).
-For our purposes, the question of whether the representations are fully abstract is not crucial, since our goal is not to prove that the brain carries out such abstractions nor to localize such representations in the cortex.
+For our purposes, the question of whether the representations are fully abstract is not crucial, since our goal is not to prove that the brain carries out such abstractions nor to localise such representations in the cortex.
 Rather, we set out to assess whether this technique can tell us which published phonological feature system best reflects the patterns of similarity seen in the neural data.
 Thus even if the information learned by the classifiers is partially